Gangsta (manga): Plot

 The Paulklee Guild is attacked by two hunters, wanting to test their defenses.
 The figures reveal themselves as members of the Third Destroyers and agents of Uranus Corsica.
 In the assault, Doug is killed.
 Upon learning that one of the hunters is Delico's long-lost sister, Erica, him and Yang resolves to go look for her.
 They ask around if anyone has seen Erica, but with no luck.
 As they search District 7, a young Twilight named Heather attacks them, mistaking Delico for Erica.
 Delico and Yang manage to convince Heather to guide them to Erica's known location.
 After the attack on Bastard, Nic is assigned to protect Loretta and Worick goes to help reinforce the Monroe mansion.
 Only to find that Monroe himself is nowhere to be found.
 When speaking to Miles, the estate is attacked by Striker, a member of the Destroyers looking for Daniel.
 Striker swiftly decimates the estate's security but is eventually driven off when Worick injects him with a downer.
 In the conflict, Worick is stabbed and thrown out of a window.

 On this same day, Connie goes to her grandmother's shop and encounters another Destroyer, Berreta.
 Believing she's a customer, Connie offers her some cigarettes, but Beretta proceeds to kidnap her.
 Being tied up and gagged, Beretta then presents Connie as a gift to Striker, who is very pleased.
-While Worick is recovering at Dr. Theo's clinic, Nicolas speaks to the doctor about an experimental version of Cerebret.
+While Worick is recovering at Dr. Theo's clinic, Nicolas speaks to the doctor about an experimental version of Cerebrer.
 Bestowing the user, a stable amplification of their overall strength.
 Injecting Nic before he sets off to search for the two Hunters.
 As the two parties search for Erica, Nic comes across Yang and Delico in an alleyway.
 He further explains that he's here to interrogate Mikhail.
 Also making it clear that Delico will have three chances to kill or capture Erica before he takes over and does it himself.
 Delico approaches their hideout in disguise to lure Mikhail out.
 As Nicolas fights Mikhail, Erica appears before Delico.
 Who she seems not to recognize, stealing his tags as he pleads for her to acknowledge him.
 Yang and Delico attempt to subdue Erica before Nicolas is drawn into the fight as well.
 Delico and Nicolas manage to immobilize Mikhail, and then Monroe and Ivan appear.
 Monroe reveals that he was behind the attack on the orphanage as well as Erica's kidnapping and Ivan routinely sexually assaults her revealing himself as her "handler".
 During this, Nic is starting to come down on the Celebret and feeling sickly.
 Enraged, Yang lunges forward and aiming his gun at Monroe.
 Delico reflexively shoots Yang in Monroe's defense, but soon realizes his mistake.
 Nic then attacks Daniel, who incapacitates him by shooting him in the leg.
 Monroe, Ivan and Erica depart, leaving the injured Mikhail behind.
 Not before long, Heather arrives with help from Worick, Marco and Theo.